hamuntech/hamuntech.github.io/_posts/2018-11-9-Github-Concise.md

 * <code>git log</code> will show the history of commits
 * <code>git branch</code> will display the current branch
 * You can use <code>git checkout -b &lt;new-branch-name&gt;</code> to create new branch and switch to the new branch
-* To switch to another branch, use <code>git checkout < branch-name ></code>.
+* To switch to another branch, use <code>git checkout &lt;branch-name&gt;</code>.
 You can also use <code>git checkout &lt;commit&gt;</code> to discard certain changes and roll back changes up to a certain point in the commit history.
 HEAD will move to the commit specified in git checkout.
 Current commit head is named HEAD (in uppercase) while the other commit heads are specified in lowercase
 * To delete a branch, use <code>git branch -D &lt;branch-name&gt;</code>
 * After creating a new branch and working on it, once you are ready to merge it with the master branch, first switch to the master branch using <code>git checkout master</code> and then execute the <code>git merge &lt;branch_to_be_merged&gt;</code>
 * To upload your code to GitHub, first go to <a href="https://github.com"> GitHub website</a> and sign up for a free account.
 Follow the instructions to setup either the SSH or HTTPS method of signing into your GitHub account from the command line